Poculi Ludique Societas

-PLS, or Poculi Ludique Societas, the Medieval & Renaissance Players of Toronto, sponsors productions of early plays, from the beginnings of medieval drama (see mystery play) to as late as the middle of the seventeenth century.
+Poculi Ludique Societas (PLS), the Medieval & Renaissance Players of Toronto, sponsors productions of early plays, from the beginnings of medieval drama (see mystery play) to as late as the middle of the seventeenth century.

 The group had its origins in 1964–1965 in a seminar on medieval drama conducted at the University of Toronto.
 For more than forty years, PLS was associated with the university's Centre For Medieval Studies (CMS), offering a regular schedule of plays every year.
 Now, as part of the Centre for Performance Studies in Early Theatre, PLS operates in affiliation with the Centre for Drama, Theatre and Performance Studies.
 PLS has toured in Canada, the United States and Europe.
 PLS also collaborates with the theatre history research project Records of Early English Drama (REED) at the University of Toronto.